shashotoNur/mktransition/readme.md

-# mktransgif
+# mktransition

-**mktransgif** is a Python command-line tool that creates a circular transition GIF between two images.
+**mktransition** is a Python command-line tool that creates a circular transition webp between two images.
 The effect starts from a random point and expands outward, smoothly revealing the "after" image over the "before" image.

 ## Features